 The height of sophistication, afternoon tea in Galway is an incredibly comfortable and satisfying way to spend the day.
 From their hand cut sandwiches to their pastry creations, Hardiman Hotel's offerings are always top class, and there’s always the option of a cheeky glass of prosecco too.
 Embrace your inner notions and spoil your granny, it’s only fair!
 If you would more options for your afternoon tea destination, be sure to check out our guide on where to have an afternoon tea to remember right here.

 Question to ask your granny: How did she do her socialising back in the day?

 Shop the Local Crafts at Spiddal Craft Village

 Head on a quick road trip out to Spiddal’s Craft Village, where you and your gran will get the opportunity to watch the very talented arts and crafts people creating some beautiful pieces.
 You can even pick yourself up some of the craftwork, art or clothing you may have taken a fancy to as a way to remember your day out.
 Make sure to spot by the gorgeous Builín Blasta for some delicious eats before heading home.

 Question to ask your granny: When she was only a young one, what did she see herself doing when she grew up?

 Pollagh, Rosscahill // more here

-Especially for grannies from outside Galway city, a trip around the shops is always going to be a great way to spend the day.
-Charlie Byrne's Bookshop for a good book, Aunty Nellies for a feed of sweets, Ernies Fruit & Veg for all your organic foodie needs and McCambridge's of Galway for things cheese and wine, the weekly shop never looked so good!
+Especially for grannies from outside Galway city, a trip around the shops is always a great way to pass the day by in Galway.
+Charlie Byrne's Bookshop for a good book, Aunty Nellies for a feed of old school style sweets, My Shop...
+Granny Likes It (I mean it's in the name), Ernies Fruit & Veg for all your organic foodie needs and McCambridge's of Galway for things cheese and wine.
+We really don't think the weekly shop has ever looked this good!